 Frequently Asked Questions (FAQ) – Insurance Claims & Property Damage

 This page provides answers to frequently asked questions concerning Filing a Claim with your Insurance Provider, what to expect and when to expect it.
 If you don’t see the answer to your question here, please Contact Us, and we will respond as soon as possible.
+For the latest news and articles from Phase III Construction make sure to read our News section.

 If your home has been damaged or destroyed, you are likely to feel overwhelmed by the loss and by the repair, replace, and recovery process that lies ahead.
 Providing your property was properly insured, then your insurance policy is the best road to get you back home.
 If this is your first large insurance claim, realize that it is a business negotiation – between you and your insurance provider.